 New to vibrators and don’t know where to begin?
 Here’s a foolproof guide to choosing a vibe both of you will enjoy.

-Nothing gets our hearts fluttering quite like a vibrator.
+Nothing gets our hearts fluttering quite like the perfect vibrator.

-We think vibes are the best sex toys for beginners (and we’re not alone).
+We think vibrators are the best sex toys for beginners (and we’re not alone).
 But how should you two go about finding the right one?

 Who is the primary user?

 Vibrators typically get our bodies tingling by offering external stimulation, internal stimulation, or a combination of both.
 Since everybody is different, what gets your waves undulating might look totally different for your partner.

 While vibrators for women tend to get the lion’s share of the focus, there are also vibrators designed for couples to use together.

 Vibrators are a win-win for all couples as far as we’re concerned, but determining what’s important to the primary user of the new toy can really help narrow down the many available options.

 Size, color, and texture are also important factors for selecting your dream vibe.

 When it’s time to choose the perfect vibrator, let’s be honest: unless you’re feeling the vibe’s look and feel, neither you nor the toy will be getting turned on.
 And as it turns out, experts like Julia Feldman of Giving the Talk not only recommend shopping around, but investing in more than one.